-St. Columba's, the Berkeley Memorial Chapel Name of Property Newport County, Rhode Island County and State Mr. Armstrong's method of working[,] though not original or entirely peculiar to himself[,] is noticeable in that he hews out the lights and shades of his subject in the glass, thus making the graduated lights and shades by the varying thicknesses of the material and the sunlight itself create the diverse effects required.
-The glass is not painted or merely stained on its surface, making a window picture lighted from the rear and intercepting and diffusing all the rays of sunlight and heat, but the pigment is melted and blended with the glass, coloring it throughout, somewhat in the manner of so called Cathedral glass, a method giving far greater brilliancy and richness to window work than other processes of coloring and, what is infinitely more important, preserving the essential or sanitary purposes of windows by direct admittance of the sun's rays of light and heat.85 In 1997, Glass Craftsman Magazine declared, "the St. Columba's windows are a rare treasure of American stained glass art."86 All the windows designed by Armstrong were restored by the Daniel Maher Stained Glass Studio, under the supervision of Julie L. Sloan, in 1996-97.87 In 1887, Armstrong established his own firm, Maitland Armstrong and Company, in New York City.
-This would enable him to not only design, but also manufacture, his windows.88 Some of his New York projects include St. Michael's Episcopal Church (ca. 1891), St. Paul's Chapel at Columbia University (1904-07), and the New York State Appellate Division Courthouse (1896-99), which features an enormous stained-glass dome that constitutes most of the courtroom's ceiling.
-Armstrong also created the windows for All Soul's Church (ca. 1896-1903), built by George Vanderbilt as the parish church for the village adjacent to the Biltmore House in Asheville, North Carolina.89 He often worked in partnership with his daughter, Helen Maitland Armstrong (1869-1948), a noted designer in her own right.
-In 1897, they designed three memorial windows at Trinity Church in Newport, including a large figurative window in the chancel, dedicated to LeRoy King.90 Belcher Mosaic Glass Company and the Booth Memorial Window The large figurative window in the west wall of the nave at St. Columba's Chapel is dedicated to the memory of Mary Devlin Booth and was donated by her daughter, Edwina Booth.
-Mary was 85 "Berkeley Memorial: The Jeweled Glass Windows of St. Columba," Newport Mercury (30 July 1887):1.
-86 "St. Columba's Chapel," Glass Craftsman.
+of the material and the sunlight itself create the diverse effects required.
+The glass is not painted or merely stained on its surface, making a window picture lighted from the rear and intercepting and diffusing all the rays of sunlight and heat, but the pigment is melted and blended with the glass, coloring it throughout, somewhat in the manner of so called Cathedral glass, a method giving far greater brilliancy and richness to window work than other processes of coloring and, what is infinitely more important, preserving the essential or sanitary purposes of windows by direct admittance of the sun's rays of light and heat.85

+In 1997, Glass Craftsman Magazine declared, "the St. Columba's windows are a rare treasure of American stained glass art."
+All the windows designed by Armstrong were restored by the Daniel Maher Stained Glass Studio, under the supervision of Julie L. Sloan, in 1996-97.

+In 1887, Armstrong established his own firm, Maitland Armstrong and Company, in New York City.
+This would enable him to not only design, but also manufacture, his windows.
+Some of his New York projects include St. Michael's Episcopal Church (ca. 1891; NR-listed), St. Paul's Chapel at Columbia University (1904-07), and the New York State Appellate Division Courthouse (1896-99; NR-listed), which features an enormous stained-glass dome that constitutes most of the courtroom's ceiling.
+Armstrong also created the windows for All Soul's Church (ca. 1896-1903; NR-listed), built by George Vanderbilt as the parish church for the village adjacent to the Biltmore House in Asheville, North Carolina.
+He often worked in partnership with his daughter, Helen Maitland Armstrong (1869-1948), a noted designer in her own right.
+In 1897, they designed three memorial windows at Trinity Church (175-26 et seq., NHL) in Newport, including a large figurative window in the chancel, dedicated to LeRoy King.

+Belcher Mosaic Glass Company and the Booth Memorial Window